How 288GB HBM3e Eliminates the VRAM Wall for Next-Generation AI Models

 Short Context = 128 input tokens, 128 max output tokens.
 Generation = 128 input, 2048 max output.
 Long Context = 2048 input, 2048 max output.
 All results reflect zero-error runs.

+1,000+ tokens/s at 512 concurrent requests with zero errors on a single node.
 At 512 concurrent requests, a concurrency level typical for departmental deployments, the system delivers over 1,000 output tokens per second across all three workload profiles.
-This throughput supports approximately 100 to 150 concurrent interactive users under typical query patterns.
+Under typical enterprise query patterns (short prompts, moderate output lengths), this throughput can support on the order of 100 or more concurrent interactive sessions, though actual capacity depends on workload mix and latency requirements.

 Scaling to 1,024 concurrent requests increases generation throughput to 1,785 tokens per second while maintaining zero errors.
 At 2,048 concurrent requests, the generation workload reaches 3,035 output tokens per second.
 This represents the peak throughput for long-form output with complete reliability on a single node.